jupyter/jupyter/docs/source/install.rst

 1. Download `Anaconda <https://www.continuum.io/downloads>`_.
 We recommend
    downloading Anaconda's latest Python 3 version (currently Python 3.5).

-2. Install the version of Anaconda, which you downloaded.
+2. Install the version of Anaconda which you downloaded, following the instructions on the download page.

 3. Congratulations, you have installed Jupyter Notebook.
 To run the notebook: